wacncontent/CustomizeTool/output/includes/custom-dns-web-site-understanding-dns-raw.md

 ###Address record (A record)

 An A record maps a domain, such as **contoso.com** or **www.contoso.com**, *or a wildcard domain* such as **\*.contoso.com**, to an IP address.
-In the case of a web app in Azure, either the virtual IP of the service or a specific IP address that you purchased for your web app.
+In the case of a web app in App Service, either the virtual IP of the service or a specific IP address that you purchased for your web app.

 The main benefits of an A record over a CNAME record are: